aScriptingOreo/rrp-pilot2.0/README.md

 >Having a clock in station on every airport would be ideal, flying from paleto to LSIA is rather time consuming.
 -   Having clock in stations on Sandy Shores.
 -   No need to add one for Grapeseed International Shack, it would make clocking in and out too trivial.

+## Hobby Licenses - Powergaming 2: Electric Bogaloo
+> These should be at least 500k per, 150k to the issuer and 350k to the government, this is in no way intended to make pilots richer, it is a literal discouragement to players getting them.
+Having that much power to just spawn a helicopter or a plane is quite unbalanced for crime holders.
+-   With transponders we would be able to control this better, but still.

 ## Elitism, as it should
 -   Gating